Importance of Jyotirlinga Darshan In Hindu Religion

 The 12 Jyotirlinga Story

-It is said there were 64 jyotirlingas originally, but only 12 of these are considered as most auspicious and holy.
+It is said there were 64 jyotirlingas originally, but only 12 of these are considered the most auspicious and holy.
 All 12 Jyotirlingas have been named after the names of presiding deities.
 Each of the above is believed to be a different manifestation of Shiva.
 Every site has a primary lingam which stands for the beginningless and the endless pillar named the Stambha, which refers to the seamless Shiva.

 12 Jyotirlingas of Lord Shiva